 I've been boning up on old Moon Knight comics by way of looking forward to the Disney+ series, and man that's been fun.
 Doug Moench is kind of a lunatic, and I regret that as a kid I mainly only knew him for Six From Sirius.

-To my considerable shock, I wandered across a genuine high-trust fantasy adventure from the OSR, of all places (normally I consider the OSR more like "Toleration > Trust," to a degree that doesn't suit me).
+To my considerable shock, I wandered across a genuinely Non-Presumptive fantasy adventure from the OSR, of all places.
 It's called Kidnap the Archpriest, by Skerples, and it's a solid 4/5 on my personal scale.
-There are a few small things I'd remove or rewrite (things included specifically for the presumed habits and concerns of the D&D crowd, and a few arbitrary walls I'd knock through) but it's a legitimate high-trust fantasy adventure and I recommend it and intend to run it.
+There are a few small things I'd remove or rewrite (things included specifically for the presumed habits and concerns of the D&D crowd, and a few arbitrary walls I'd knock through) but it's a legit fantasy adventure and I recommend it and intend to run it.
 I feel like it's a long-lost cousin to Toast of the Town in some ways (a kindred blend of time-pressure, logistical challenges, etc).

 I've been revisiting all of my favorite RPG city-books (and Citybooks) as part of the Hammondal process, and I should do an article about those.
 I do love a fantasy city book, so much.